-For young girls looking to get into engineering, Byrne says to seize opportunities and don’t be afraid of challenges: “I landed my first job at an international consulting company because I took on a few key challenges presented to me in college.
-Throughout college and the first decade of my career, these opportunities have shaped by personal and professional growth, ultimately leading to my current role in Water Resources with OUC.”
+For young girls looking to get into engineering, Byrne says to seize opportunities and don’t be afraid of challenges: “I landed my first job at an international consulting company because of a few challenges in college.
+Throughout college and the first decade of my career, these opportunities have shaped my personal and professional growth, ultimately leading to my current role in Water Resources with OUC.”

 Lilly Pares, Distribution Engineer

-Pares hopes to use her experiences to inspire young people interested in joining the field: “In the next chapter of life, I plan on narrating my experiences and thoughts to help nurture and cultivate the next generations of exceptional engineers.”
+Today, Pares continues to thrive in her work as an electrical engineer.
+In her spare time, Pares is passionate about raising awareness about environmental issues and volunteering as a mentor in her community.
+She hopes to use her experiences to inspire young people interested in joining the field: “In the next chapter of life, I plan on narrating my experiences and thoughts to help nurture and cultivate the next generations of exceptional engineers.”

 Sarah Riseden, Distribution Engineer, Lighting

 For Sarah Riseden, pursuing a career in engineering was a natural fit.
 Riseden excelled in math throughout her academic career.
 After talking with Air Force engineers, Riseden knew a career in engineering was for her and decided to pursue a degree in electrical engineering from the University of Central Florida.